The South (short story): Plot summary

-Juan Dahlmann is an obscure secretary in an Argentine library.
+Juan Dahlmann is an obscure secretary in a Buenos Aires library.
 Although of German descent, he is proud of his criollo maternal ancestors: his military grandfather had died fighting the aboriginals in the wild Pampas "pierced by the Indians of Catriel", a romantic end that he enjoys thinking about.
-He has a number of family heirlooms: an old sword, a lithograph photo, and a small estate in southern Argentina he has never found time to visit.
+He has a number of family heirlooms: an old sword, a lithograph photo, and a small estate in "the South" - the vast Pampas plains south of Buenos Aires - he has never found time to visit.

 In February 1939, he obtains a copy of Weil's Arabian Nights.
 He takes the book home, and—eager to examine it— he rushes up the stairs to his flat while reading it, slashing his head accidentally with the sharp edge of a window frame left open.
 The wound on his scalp keeps Dahlmann bedridden at home with a very high fever.
 After a few (yet for him seemingly endless) days of perplexing and horrifying discomfort, he is moved to a clinic, where the treatment for his injury, instead of helping, causes him greater suffering.
 Rendered semi-delirious and confined in an anonymous room, he feels humiliation and self-hatred, as though he were in hell.

 After days of painful treatment in the hospital, he is suddenly told that he is completely recovered, having survived sepsis.
 Discharged from the hospital, Juan Dahlmann sets off to his estate in the South to convalesce.
-Riding a taxi at dawn to the train station, Dahlmann regards the awakening city sights with great joy, enjoying them as if for the first time.
+Riding a taxi at dawn to the Southern railway terminal, Dahlmann regards the awakening city sights with great joy, enjoying them as if for the first time.
 Having to wait for his departure, he decides to have a bite at a famous cafe near the station where a cat lends itself to the patrons' caresses.
 Dahlmann reflects amusingly on the creature's seemingly inhabiting an eternal present dissociated from human time.